-- 7.182 Significant visual effects that are likely to occur during decommissioning are generally similar to those during construction, except where proposed planting will screen views and reduce these effects.
-Significant visual effects include: - a Moderate adverse significance of effect on users of NCR5, as illustrated by Viewpoint 4A and Photomontage 4A;
+- 7.192 Significant visual effects that are likely to occur during decommissioning are generally similar to those during construction, except where proposed planting will screen views and reduce these effects.
+Significant visual effects include: - a Moderate Adverse significance of effect on users of PRoW 22/027/1; and - a Moderate Adverse significance of effect on users of PRoW 47/038/1. - 7.193 Mitigation measures for decommissioning will include: